 Secure your data

-Azure database services have a tradition of data security that Azure Database for MySQL upholds with features that limit access, protect data at-rest and in-motion, and help you monitor activity.
+Azure database services have a tradition of data security that Azure Database for MySQL upholds, with features that limit access, protect data at-rest and in-motion, and help you monitor activity.
 Visit the Azure Trust Center for information about Azure's platform security.

 By default, the Azure Database for MySQL service is configured to require SSL connection security for data in-motion across the network.
-Enforcing SSL connections between your database server and your client applications helps protect against "man in the middle" attacks by encrypting the data stream between the server and your application.
+Enforcing SSL connections between your database server and your client applications helps to protect against "man in the middle" attacks by encrypting the data stream between the server and your application.
 Optionally, you can disable requiring SSL for connecting to your database service if your client application does not support SSL connectivity.

-Now that you've read an introduction to Azure Database for MySQL and answered the question "What is Azure Database for MySQL?", you're ready to:
+Now that you've read an introduction to Azure Database for MySQL and answered the question "What is Azure Database for MySQL?," you're ready to:

 - See the pricing page for cost comparisons and calculators.
 Pricing